San Marino: 20th century onwards

 San Marino had the world's first democratically elected communist government – a coalition between the Sammarinese Communist Party and the Sammarinese Socialist Party, which held office between 1945 and 1957.
+The coalition lost power through the fatti di Rovereta.
 San Marino became a member of the Council of Europe in 1988 and of the United Nations in 1992.
 It is not a member of the European Union, although it uses the euro as its currency (despite not legally being part of the Eurozone).
 Before the introduction of the euro, the country's currency was the Sammarinese lira.